Evelien van Es Business & Life Coaching

 Agreement: the agreement for the provision of services or purchase of products between the provider and the buyer and all further actions between the provider and the buyer regarding the sale and delivery of services or products, including offers and registration procedures, and including the general terms and conditions applicable to agreements;

-Products and services: the products and / or services such as training and coaching, whether or not sold and delivered or sold and delivered by the provider to the customer;
+Products and services: the products and / or services such as training, coaching and books, whether or not sold and delivered or sold and delivered by the provider to the customer;

 Program: a program offered by the provider with various components, such as training and / or coaching, that are given over a longer period, as further described by the provider;